Louisiana Ragin' Cajuns football: McNaspy Stadium

 In 1940 McNaspy Stadium was built on the campus of Southwestern Louisiana Institute (now University of Louisiana at Lafayette).
 It served as the Cajuns home field through the 1970 season and was demolished in 2000.
 McNaspy Stadium was located at the site where the current computer science building Oliver Hall now stands.

-Cajun Field
+Our Lady of Lourdes Stadium

-Cajun Field is a football stadium located in the city of Lafayette, Louisiana, and has served as the home field of the Louisiana Ragin' Cajuns football team since 1970.
+Our Lady of Lourdes Stadium is a football stadium located in the city of Lafayette, Louisiana, and has served as the home field of the Louisiana Ragin' Cajuns football team since 1970.

-Cajun Field has an official capacity of 41,426 with 2,577 chairback seats, and its nickname is "The Swamp."
+Our Lady of Lourdes Stadium has an official capacity of 41,426 with 2,577 chairback seats, and its nickname is "The Swamp."

-In June of 2021 it was announced that Cajun Field would be undergoing a $75 million renovation, with construction slated to begin summer of 2022.
+In June of 2021 it was announced that Our Lady of Lourdes Stadium would be undergoing a $75 million renovation, with construction slated to begin summer of 2022.
 The plans are to demolish the current West Tower, and replace it with a state of the art facility, including amenities such as premium suites, a club level and club seats, loge boxes, and press box.
 Because of a $15 million donation, the stadium will now be known as “Cajun Field at Our Lady of Lourdes Stadium.”